eclipse-thingweb/node-wot/README.md

 node-wot allows configuration of "Data Mapping" which extracts specific values from a Thing's response object (e.g., getting `123` from a wrapper `{ value: 123, timestamp: ... }`).
 This is useful when the Interaction only cares about an inner value but the Thing returns a wrapper object.

-This is configured using the experimental `nw:dataSchemaMapping` vocabulary in the Thing Description.
+This is configured using the experimental node-wot `nw:dataSchemaMapping` vocabulary in the Thing Description.
 It can be defined at the Thing level or globally injected via the `Servient` configuration:

 ```json
 {